apache/druid/docs/development/extensions-core/druid-basic-security.md

 The Basic Security extension for Apache Druid adds:

 - an Authenticator which supports [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) using the Druid metadata store or LDAP as its credentials store.
+- an Escalator which defines how Druid processes authenticate with one another.
 - an Authorizer which implements basic role-based access control for Druid metadata store or LDAP users and groups.

 To load the extension, [include](../../development/extensions.md#loading-extensions) `druid-basic-security` in the `druid.extensions.loadList` in your `common.runtime.properties`.
 For example: